heymynameisrob/motion-scrapbook/README.md

 - Pause looping animations on keyboard focus [^3]

 ### Design
-- Think about motion as if the elements were physical objects.
-Respect origin, gravity etc.
-- Spring-based animations make animations feels higher-polished but can be distracting if too much
+- Animations can add delight to an interface or tell a story abotu what's happening.
 - Use motion sparingly.
 Actions that are frequent and low in novelty should avoid extraneous animations:
     - Opening a right click menu
     - Deleting or adding items from a list
     - Hovering trivial buttons
+- Tailor your animations to your aesthetic.
+Slower, softer animations are more cinematic.
+Snappier animations are more delightful and fun.
+- Think about motion as if the elements were physical objects.
+Respect origin, gravity etc.
+- Spring-based animations make an interface feel highly polished and well-built.
 - Animation values should be proportional to the trigger size:
     - Don't animate dialog scale in from 0 → 1, fade opacity and scale from ~0.8
     - Don't scale buttons on press from 1 → 0.8, but ~0.96, ~0.9, or so